 Modern day businesses and brands are well aware of the need to adapt to the mobile interfaces.
 However, despite the awareness, modifying your eCommerce business to mobile is a confusing process in both marketing terms and technical perspective.

-To keep up to the Google’s new search ranking criteria and effectively cater to the ever growing mobile-commerce, many businessmen and Magento ecommerce developers struggle with one simple yet difficult question of all times.
+To keep up to the Google’s new search ranking criteria and effectively cater to the ever growing mobile-commerce, many businessmen and ecommerce website designer struggle with one simple yet difficult question of all times.
 Should we design a responsive website or focus on building a native mobile application for our eCommerce business?

 It is a tough choice to make since both the options come with their own set of advantages and disadvantages which must be considered before finalizing anything.
 Besides, a lot depends on the business goals, target audience, and long term strategies.